oSharpey/cyber-obsidian/year-2/IRSM/Lecture-2.md

 	- Consulting and the risk assessment
 - Builders
 	- techies
-	- Create and install security soluions
+	- Create and install security solutions

+## Security in large organisaions
+- Large organisaitions can invest more inro security soltuons
+- Easy for large organsaions to fall behind
+- Small organisaions is essentially investing more into security as it has less people
 -